Brought to you by science

 We invest in research

-To prove the impact on human health and document the mechanisms of Human Natural Oligosaccharides, we lead a rich program of preclinical and clinical studies.
+To prove the impact on human health and document the mechanisms of Human Milk Oligosaccharides (HMOs), we lead a rich program of preclinical and clinical studies.
 Independently, and along with a substantial network of more than 40 research and strategic partners across the world.

 - Increase the relative abundance of beneficial bacteria, in particular bifidobacteria, while reducing the growth of potentially detrimental bacteria; for example Clostridium difficile and coli